jackyhuang85/expert-doodle/README.md

-# Expert-Doodle
+# Live stream filtering
-Expert-Doodle is **real-time image processing Python GUI application**.
+Live stream filtering is **real-time image processing Python GUI application**.
 It's optimized by hardware acceleration that uses OpenCL, and you can run on all your systems.

 ## Contents
 1. [How it looks](#how-it-looks) - have a look at it